adventurescga-blogs Jan 2, 2014 7:00 PM

 I remember being on the World Race and my eyes began to be opened to the depths of darkness and brokenness that fills our world, but at the same time I begin to see the glory of the Lord coming and overpowering darkness in every area (Read more: The World as I See it).
 And soon my heart began to crave His beauty, the outpouring of His glory.
 You cannot be constantly surrounded by brokenness without also being surrounded by deep beauty.

-You cannot sit with an 8 year old rape victim and her family hearing about her night terrors, tears, and fears and not have to find beauty of Christ surrounding the family in some way.
+and fears and not have to find beauty of Christ surrounding the family in some way.
 There is no way to to sit in the midst of that hurt and not hold fast to the promise of a God who is a healer and restorer.

 I cannot pass the anniversary of sweet Jayson's death; to remember holding his hand, looking into his eyes, and knowing that he would soon die without allowing my heart to find its rest in the hope of eternity.